 Did you know that increasing your vocabulary can increase your IQ?

-We’re going to raise your colourist IQ through the roof by getting you across the colouring lingo.
-It’s all a bit easier when we actually understand the words we used.
-No more winging it!
+We’re going to raise your colourist IQ through the roof by getting you across some key colouring terms:

-Warm Hair Colours refer to colours which have Yellow, Red or Orange undertones that a warm glow to your Hair Colour.
-Any Hair Colours with Golden, Bronzed, Copper or Red in their name are Warm Hair Colours.
+Warm colours refer to colours which have yellow, red or orange undertones that add a rich, warm glow to your colour.
+All colours with golden, bronzed, chocolate, copper or red in their name are warm hair colours.

-Unwanted Cool or Warm tones can be balanced and eliminated using a colour with opposite tones, eg. If you have Hair that has unwanted Yellow/Brassie Warmth you can eliminate it by Toning your Hair with an Ash Colour to Cool the Warmth down.
+Unwanted cool or warm tones can be balanced and eliminated using a colour with opposite tones, eg. If you have unwanted yellow or brassy tones, you can counter-balance and mute those tones by colouring with a cool based colour.

-Natural Hair Colour refers to either your original hair pigments, otherwise known as virgin hair.
+Natural or nude colour refers to either your original hair pigments, otherwise known as virgin hair.
 Nude hair refers to colours which look very natural and which have a neutral base with no added reflects or pigments.